 UREVO Wins If Design Award 2026 For AI-Powered Wireless Recovery Boots

-Recognized globally as a benchmark for design excellence, the iF Design Award evaluates products on innovation, functionality, and user experience, highlighting UREVO's ability to combine advanced technology with user-focused design.
+The iF Design Award is recognized globally as a benchmark for excellence in design, evaluating products based on innovation, functionality, and user experience.
+The recognition highlights UREVO's ability to combine advanced technology with user-focused design.

+As an AI-powered therapy device designed for sports recovery, UREVO Recovery Boots bring professional-grade muscle recovery into everyday use.

 Bringing professional recovery into everyday life

 For many athletes and active consumers, recovery remains inconsistent and often ineffective.
-Professional systems can be expensive, complex, or limited to elite environments, while everyday users lack the expertise to choose the right settings.
-UREVO addresses this gap with an AI-driven system that analyzes muscle condition in real time and automatically adjusts air pressure for optimal results, removing guesswork and reducing recovery to a simple experience.
+Professional recovery systems can be expensive, complex, or limited to elite environments, while everyday users lack the expertise to choose the right settings.
+UREVO addresses this gap with an AI-driven system that analyzes muscle condition in real time and automatically adjusts air pressure for optimal results.
+The process removes guesswork and reduces recovery to a simple, one-step experience.

 Engineered for intelligent, personalized recovery

 The product combines multiple technologies into a compact, wireless format.
-Its AI-driven massage system adapts dynamically to user needs, while 32 recovery modes support everything from light relaxation to deep tissue recovery.
-OTA updates ensure continuous improvement over time.
-Through the UREVO app, users can customize routines without professional knowledge, selecting targeted pressure zones and muscle groups.
-An air pressure range of 80 to 180 mmHg improves circulation, reduces soreness, and accelerates recovery.
-Four adjustable sizes accommodate users from 160 cm to 210 cm for individual and shared use.
+Its AI-driven smart massage system adapts dynamically to user needs, while 32 recovery modes support everything from light relaxation to deep tissue recovery.
+OTA updates ensure the system continues to improve over time.
+Through the UREVO app, users can customize routines without needing professional knowledge, selecting targeted pressure zones and muscle groups.
+With an air pressure range of 80 to 180 mmHg, the boots are designed to improve circulation, reduce soreness, and accelerate recovery.
+Four adjustable sizes allow a comfortable fit for users from 160 cm to 210 cm, making the product suitable for both individual and shared use.

 Trusted by professionals, endorsed by athletes

-The product has been proven in real sports environments.
-During the USASA Nationals 2026, UREVO Recovery Boots were widely used at the brand's AI-powered recovery stations.
-Olympian Lucas Foster called them a "must-have in the gear bag."
-Award-winning design and real-world validation reinforce the product's practical value.
+Beyond design recognition, the product has been proven in real sports environments.
+During the USASA Nationals 2026, UREVO Recovery Boots were widely used as part of the brand's AI-powered recovery stations.
+Olympian Lucas Foster described the boots as a“must-have in the gear bag,”.
+The combination of award-winning design and real-world validation reinforces the product's practical value.

-"This award reflects our design philosophy, 'Achieve More with Less,'" said Davis, Co-founder of UREVO.
-"We aim to bring professional recovery into everyday homes through AI.
-With a simple setup and one-click operation in the app, users can access effective recovery anytime."
+“This award reflects our design philosophy, 'Achieve More with Less,'” said Davis, Co-founder of UREVO.“We aim to bring professional recovery into everyday homes through AI.
+Users don't need complex setups or expert knowledge.
+With a simple setup and one-click operation in the app, they can access effective recovery anytime.”

 About UREVO

-Founded in 2020, UREVO is a global innovator in smart fitness and recovery, delivering integrated hardware, software, and digital content for modern wellness lifestyles.
-With over 200 patents and accolades including the 2026 iF Design Award, UREVO serves more than one million users across 100+ countries.
+Founded in 2020, UREVO is a global innovator in smart fitness and recovery, delivering integrated hardware, software, and digital content designed for modern wellness lifestyles.
+With over 200 patents and world-renowned accolades, including the 2026 iF Design Award, UREVO serves more than one million users across 100+ countries, redefining the intersection of technology and well-being.

+For more information, visit the UREVO Official Website.CONTACT: Contact Person: Vincent Wang Email:...

 Legal Disclaimer: